mlcourses/lab-5-blog-post-group1_cs281/post.md

-# Lab 5: Finite State Machine Design
+# Lab 5: Sequential Circuit Design

 ## Overview and Motivation

 In this lab, we will be designing a circuit that reads a binary number and determines if that input is divisible by 3.
+The binary number will be fed to the circuit, one bit at a time, starting with the highest order bit and ending with the lowest order bit.
 Sounds a bit tricky, right?
 Actually, with some careful planning, you can also build your own circuit, and possibly even more complicated ones, as long as you follow our design pipeline!
-This lab should get you familiar with the finite state machine (FSM) process, introduce you to the J-K flip-flop, drawing K-Maps, and get you some practice on circuit building.
+This lab should get you familiar with the sequential circuit design process, introduce you to the J-K flip-flop, drawing K-Maps, and get you some practice on circuit building.
 Let's get started!

 ## Activities: